HomeSustainabilityGovernanceCorporate Governance

 Annual Remuneration of Board Members

-Remuneration for directors was decided at the General Meeting of Shareholders on June 29, 2021, and after said meeting, there are nine directors (of whom three are independent directors), for whose annual compensation there is a maximum of 1.2 billion yen (of which 100 million yen is for independent directors).
-Included in that is a maximum annual sum of 200 million yen (200 thousand shares) as transfer-restricted share-based compensation.
+Remuneration for directors was decided at the General Meeting of Shareholders on June 29, 2021, and after said meeting, there are nine directors (including three independent directors), for whose annual compensation there is a maximum of 1.2 billion yen (of which 100 million yen is for independent directors).
+Included is a maximum annual sum of 200 million yen (200 thousand shares) as transfer-restricted share-based compensation.

 Remuneration for corporate auditors was decided at the General Meeting of Shareholders on June 29, 2000.
 Since the said meeting, there are four corporate auditors, for whose monthly compensation there is a maximum of 13 million yen.